 The University of Toronto is a major research University offering professional programs in Medicine, Dentistry, Pharmacy, Social Work, Nursing, and Engineering.
 The Institute for the History and Philosophy of Science and Technology (IHPST) has been active since 1967 and is a graduate studies and research institute offering MA and PhD degrees.
-The editorial offices of Annals of Science, a leading journal in the history of science, are housed at IHPST.
 The Thomas Fisher Rare Book Library houses the Department of Rare Books and Special Collections including books, manuscripts and other materials; and the University of Toronto Archives and Records Management Services (UTARMS), which holds the official records of the University.
 The present building was opened in 1973.
 It is named in honour of Thomas Fisher (1792-1874), who came from Yorkshire to Upper Canada in 1821 and settled by the Humber River.
 There he operated a grist mill, and played an active role in the public life of the community.
 In 1973 his great- grandsons, Sidney and Charles Fisher, donated to the Library their own collections of Shakespeare, various twentieth century authors, and the etchings of the seventeenth century Bohemian artist, Wenceslaus Hollar.
 Since that time the Library has grown to approximately 740,000 volumes and 4000 linear metres of manuscript holdings.

 Research university; library system with holdings in many areas.